Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Introduction

 \section{Introduction}

-It has always been a grand goal of artificial intelligence to develop computer agents with intelligent capabilities such as understanding, reasoning, and learning through multimodal experiences and data, in a similar way to how we humans perceive our world using multiple sensory modalities.
-With recent advances in embodied autonomous agents~\citep{brodeur2017home,savva2019habitat}, self-driving cars~\citep{xiao2020multimodal}, image and video understanding~\citep{alayrac2022flamingo,CLIP,sun2019videobert}, text-to-image generation~\citep{ramesh2021zero}, and multisensor fusion in application domain such as robotics~\citep{lee2020making,reed2022generalist} and healthcare~\citep{MIMIC,liang2021multibench}, we are now closer than ever to intelligent agents that can integrate and learn from many sensory modalities.
-This vibrant multi-disciplinary research field of multimodal machine learning brings unique challenges given the heterogeneity of the data and the interconnections often found between modalities, and has widespread applications in multimedia~\citep{liang2018multimodal,1667983}, affective computing~\citep{liang2019tensor,PORIA201798}, robotics~\citep{kirchner2019embedded,lee2019making}, human-computer interaction~\citep{obrenovic2004modeling,sharma2002toward}, and healthcare~\citep{cai2019survey,muhammad2021comprehensive}.
+It has always been a grand goal of artificial intelligence to develop computer agents with intelligent capabilities such as understanding, reasoning, and learning through multimodal experiences and data, similar to how humans perceive and interact with our world using multiple sensory modalities.
+With recent advances in embodied autonomous agents~\citep{brodeur2017home,savva2019habitat}, self-driving cars~\citep{xiao2020multimodal}, image and video understanding~\citep{alayrac2022flamingo,sun2019videobert}, image and video generation~\citep{ramesh2021zero,singer2022make}, and multisensor fusion in application domain such as robotics~\citep{lee2019making,marge2022spoken} and healthcare~\citep{MIMIC,liang2021multibench}, we are now closer than ever to intelligent agents that can integrate and learn from many sensory modalities.
+This vibrant multi-disciplinary research field of multimodal machine learning brings unique challenges given the heterogeneity of the data and the interconnections often found between modalities, and has widespread applications in multimedia~\citep{1667983}, affective computing~\citep{PORIA201798}, robotics~\citep{kirchner2019embedded,lee2019making}, human-computer interaction~\citep{obrenovic2004modeling,sharma2002toward}, and healthcare~\citep{cai2019survey,muhammad2021comprehensive}.

 However, the rate of progress in multimodal research has made it difficult to identify the common themes underlying historical and recent work, as well as the key open questions in the field.
-By synthesizing a broad range of application domains and theoretical insights from both historical and recent perspectives, this paper is designed to provide an overview of the methodological, computational, and theoretical foundations of multimodal machine learning, which nicely complements several recent application-oriented surveys in vision and language~\citep{uppal2022multimodal}, language and reinforcement learning~\citep{luketina2019survey}, multimedia analysis~\citep{atrey2010multimodal}, and human-computer interaction~\citep{jaimes2007multimodal}.
+By synthesizing a broad range of multimodal research, this paper is designed to provide an overview of the methodological, computational, and theoretical foundations of multimodal machine learning, which complements recent application-oriented surveys in vision and language~\citep{uppal2022multimodal}, language and reinforcement learning~\citep{luketina2019survey}, multimedia analysis~\citep{atrey2010multimodal}, and human-computer interaction~\citep{jaimes2007multimodal}.